tanjarinne/echo-repo/README.md

 ## Enter `repo`

-[Android's Repo](https://source.android.com/setup/develop/#repo) solves that problem by providing a command line tool that aggregates git repositories allowing to handle them as they were a single one.
+[Android's Repo](https://source.android.com/setup/develop/#repo) solves that problem by providing a command line tool that aggregates git repositories in an xml document, allowing to handle them in groups as they were a single one.

 It comes with caveats though.